daichupeng/ai_saw/README.md

 - Name
 - Model
 - Background prompt
+- Mindset (tracks psychological state)
 - HP (starts with 7)
 - Opinions of other players
 - Backstab success rate (starts at 30%)

 Each player has the following actions:
 - Negotiation, which outputs:
+  - Current mindset
   - Thinking process
   - Speech content
   - Action (Offer/Refuse/Kill)
+- Update mindset based on game events
 - Update opinion about other players
 - Execution decision (backstab or not)

 ### Game
 The game contains a list of rounds and a description to give a story to the game.
+Each round features a unique scenario and process that influences player decisions.

 #### Round
 A round has the following attributes:
 - Damage required (default 6)
-- Description, to give a story to the game
+- Scenario (unique situation for the round)
+- Process (how the scenario plays out)
 - Status (Not Completed/Completed)
 - Current negotiation attempt count
 - Player action sequence (randomly determined each phase)
 - Active players list

 #### Game actions
+- Story generation:
+  - Generate unique scenarios for each round
+  - Create detailed process descriptions
+  - Update player mindsets based on scenarios

 - Phase management:
   - Switch between negotiation and execution phases
   - Determine random player sequence for each phase